-The SG-NET Diagram

-Figure 55.3.7-1 shows the conceptual actors/data flow diagram based on a more detailed diagram developed by SG-Net.
+Figure 5-6 shows the conceptual actors/data flow diagram based on a more detailed diagram developed by SG-Net.
 The more detailed diagram developed by SG-Net can be seen in the associated submission related to SGIP-based Smart Grid Use Cases.